ANHIG/IMGTHLA/README.md

 the NMDP has solicited funds from institutions and companies who produce HLA typing reagents, typing systems, and instrumentation or that otherwise utilise these databases in critical components of their business.
-To learn more about how your business can support the IPD-IMGT/HLA Database, please contact: Todd Peterson (Email: Todd [dot] Peterson [at] nmdp [dot] org).
+To learn more about how your business can support the IPD-IMGT/HLA Database, please contact:
+Anna Bedard, (Email: abedard [at] nmdp [dot] org), Be The Match Foundation.

 If you intend to use any of the data found on our sites for commercial use, we would ask you to consider funding the database and the work we do.
 Without